Be witness of a music story that started with a childhood dream!

 After New York, I made another “jump”, towards the West Coast, to Los Angeles, and soon after pretty much all over the world.
 However, it’s better to keep these stories for another time and, maybe, in a different format.

-Thus, before going to Cuba, we had only one contact for a house rent in Havana and nothing else.
-While in Costa Rica, just before our flight, I met an American poet who gave me a contact of some Polish artists that had some contacts in Havana with a quite known percussion player, Rolando “El Nino” Salgado that used to play with “Afro-Cuban All Stars”.
+Thus, before going to Cuba, we had only one contact for house rent in Havana and nothing else.
+While in Costa Rica, just before our flight, I met an American poet who gave me a contact of some Polish artists that had some contacts in Havana with a quite known percussion player, Rolando “El Nino” Salgado that used to play with “Afro-Cuban All-Stars”.

 The contrast of life that we have experienced for the first week was almost unbearable.
 I literally wanted to leave after some days in Havana.
 But Giedrius, as a wise man, was bringing patience into my heart, saying that it’s, indeed, a very special moment, which we will be eventually grateful for.
 And so it happened: Rolando made some introductions, we gathered in a house, on a balcony and had a jam, just like that.
 Just a simple jam for a few hours.